Last updated on : 20 Nov, 2025

-Androgenetic alopecia, often known as male pattern baldness, is a widespread hair loss condition that affects millions of men around the world.
-It is distinguished by a slow thinning of scalp hair, usually beginning at the temples and crown, which can progress to substantial balding over time.
-While not a life-threatening ailment, men’s hair loss can have a substantial influence on their self-esteem and confidence.
-In this post, we’ll look at the causes, symptoms, phases, and treatments for male pattern baldness.
+Androgenetic alopecia, commonly known as male pattern baldness (MPB), is a highly prevalent and progressive hair loss condition that affects millions of men globally [1].
+It is distinguished by a slow, predictable thinning of scalp hair, usually beginning at the temples and crown, which can progress to substantial balding over time.
+In this post, we’ll look at the causes, symptoms, phases, and evidence-based treatments for male pattern baldness.

-The most prevalent form of hair loss in men, male pattern baldness, affects up to 50% of men by the age of 50.
+Male pattern baldness is the most common form of hair loss in men, affecting up to 50% of men by the age of 50 [1].
 This progressive condition typically begins with a receding hairline at the temples and gradually progresses to thinning on the crown.
-Over time, hair loss can become more extensive, leading to a horseshoe-shaped pattern of hair around the sides and back of the head.
-While the exact cause of hair loss in men is not fully understood, it might be related to a combination of genetic and hormonal factors.
+Over time, hair loss can become more extensive, leading to a characteristic horseshoe-shaped pattern of hair around the sides and back of the head.
+MPB is primarily driven by a combination of genetics and the action of male sex hormones (androgens) [2].

 The causes of hair loss in men are complex and multifactorial, involving a combination of age, hormones, and genetics: